Sumitbkec/dbt-code/README.md

 # dbt-code
-End to end dbt project
+Welcome to your new dbt project!

+Using the starter project
+Try running the following commands:

+dbt run
+dbt test